HuiGong-dev/auto-update-assignment/README.md

 # auto-update-assignment
 ## What?

-A small piece of code to scrape assignments of lecture [Programmierparadigmen](https://pp.ipd.kit.edu/lehre/WS202122/paradigmen/index.php?lang=de) and send the updates through Telegram Bot to me.
+A small piece of code to scrape assignments of lecture [Programmierparadigmen](https://pp.ipd.kit.edu/lehre/WS202122/paradigmen/index.php?lang=de) and send the updates through Telegram Bot.
+(Set variable `chat_id` to send message to your account/ others account/a channel).

 ## Why?